 How to Find a Therapist (And What to Expect When You Do)

-If your reading through these posts from the beginning, you probably have a sense of what therapy is, whether or not it works, and what the letters after a therapist's name mean.
+If you’re reading through these posts from the beginning, you probably have a sense of what therapy is, whether or not it works, and what the letters after a therapist's name mean.
 What you may not have is a clear picture of how to actually find one, and what happens after you do.
 So, let’s get into those details.

 Finding Someone